topleft/mongo-crud-tutorial/readme.md

 // call the GET method, and define an anonymous function router.get('/items', function(req, res, next) {

-// instantiate a new Item with the values supplied by the request
+// query the data base to find all of the Items
 	Item.find({}, function(err, data){

 // handle an error
 		if (err) {
 			res.json(err);
 		}
-// handle an empty database
+// handle an empty database by checking if the data array is empty
 		else if (data.length===0) {
 			res.json({message: 'There are no items in the database.'});
 		}